Skip to main content

 1. Practice mindful eating

-Mindful eating helps you tune into your body's signals, truly savour your food, and can prevent overindulgence.
+Mindful eating helps you tune into your body's signals and truly savour your food.
 Here are some of my tips for eating mindfully:

 • Pay attention to your hunger cues before and throughout the meal.